Carl Bernadotte

 Carl Gustaf Oscar Fredrik Christian, Prince Bernadotte (10 January 1911 – 27 June 2003), originally Prince Carl, Duke of Östergötland, was the youngest child and only son of Prince Carl of Sweden and Princess Ingeborg of Denmark and eventually a prince of the Belgian nobility.
 To distinguish himself from his father, he was widely known as Carl Junior.
-He was the brother of Princess Margaretha of Sweden, Queen Astrid of Belgium and Crown Princess Märtha of Norway.
+He was the brother of Princess Margaretha of Sweden, Crown Princess Märtha of Norway and Queen Astrid of Belgium.

 Marriage and loss of status

 When Prince Carl married Countess Elsa von Rosen (1904–1991), on 6 July 1937 at Kvillinge, Sweden, he had to relinquish his succession rights and his royal titles.
-She was the daughter of one Count von Rosen and ex-wife of another Count von Rosen.
+She was the daughter of one Count von Rosen and ex-wife of another Count von Rosen and niece of Count Eric von Rosen and Count Clarence von Rosen.
 Bernadotte's brother-in-law, King Leopold III of the Belgians, conferred upon him the title of Prince Bernadotte in the Belgian nobility on the same date, with the right to a comital title for his male-line descendants.
-They had one daughter, called Countess Madeleine Bernadotte (born Stockholm, 8 October 1938), and were divorced in 1951.
+They had one daughter, Countess Madeleine Bernadotte (Madeleine Astrid Ingeborg Ella Elsa, born in Stockholm, 8 October 1938), and were divorced in 1951.
 Through his daughter he was grandfather of Belgian actress Astrid Whettnall.

-He married secondly Ann Margareta Larsson (1921–1975) at Danderyd, Sweden, on 1 November 1954.
+He married secondly Anna Margareta (Ann) Larsson (1921–1975) at Danderyd, Sweden, on 1 November 1954.
 They divorced in 1961 without issue.
 His third and final marriage took place at the Embassy of Sweden in Rabat, Morocco, on 8 June 1978, when he married Kristine Rivelsrud.

 Bernadotte died at the age of 92 on 27 June 2003 in Málaga, Spain.
-He was the last surviving grandchild of Oscar II of Sweden and the last surviving great-grandchild of Oscar I of Sweden.
-His widow, Princess Kristine Bernadotte, died at their home at Villa Capricornio in Benalmadena, Spain, on 4 November 2014 at the age of 82, without issue.
+He was the last surviving grandchild of Oscar II of Sweden.
+His widow, Princess Kristine Bernadotte, died at their home at Villa Capricornio in Benalmádena, Spain, on 4 November 2014 at the age of 82, without issue.
+His daughter Madeleine married Belgian Count Charles-Albert Ullens de Schooten-Whettnall (1927–2006) in 1962.
+The couple had four children and were divorced in 1980.
+She subsequently the same year married to Nicolaos "Nicos" Eletherios Kogevinas with whom she has a daughter, Désirée.
+She was widowed in 2006.